Kozea/Radicale/DOCUMENTATION.md

 ##### use_cache_subfolder_for_item

-Use subfolder `collections-cache' for cache file structure of item instead of inside collection folders, created if not present
+Use subfolder `collection-cache` for cache file structure of item instead of inside collection folders, created if not present

 Default: `False`